davidchs/TFG/README.md

 ### Repository Contents

 - **Source Code**: Implementations of QPE, periodicity identification in the Shor's algorithm's modular exponentiation and modulated Fibonacci sequence.
 There are two .py files for implementimg the quantum modular arithmetics and its integration for period finding in Fibonacci's case.
 Also, there is a .ipynb for the period finding of modular exponentiation giving further explanation as how this algorithm is structured.
-- **Plots**: Results (in form of plots) from the simulations conducted using Qiskit to verify the effectiveness of the algorithm.
+- **Plots**: Results (in the form of plots) from the simulations conducted using Qiskit to verify the effectiveness of the algorithm.
 - **Documentation**: Link to the TFG/Bachelor's Thesis: ...